English Proficiency Requirement for Registration

 |Pearson Test of English Academic (PTEA)||

-If you’ve earned a high school, bachelor’s, or graduate degree (master’s or PhD) from a college or university in the United States, Australia, Canada, New Zealand, Republic of Ireland, or United Kingdom, you can meet the English proficiency requirement by submitting a transcript.
+If you’ve earned a high school, bachelor’s, or graduate degree (master’s or PhD) from a school or university in the United States, Australia, Canada, New Zealand, Republic of Ireland, or United Kingdom, at which English was the sole language of instruction, you can meet the English proficiency requirement by submitting a transcript.

 Transcripts must indicate four years of high school, a bachelor’s degree (3- or 4-year degrees only), or a graduate degree (master’s or PhD).
 All transcripts must represent that the degree has been earned.
 Degrees in progress will not be considered.